-“The Economic Other: Inequality in the American Political Imagination”
+The Economic Other: Inequality in the American Political Imagination, University of Chicago Press

-(with Meghan Condon, Loyola University)
+(with Meghan Condon, Loyola University Chicago)

-Current working papers:
+Other working papers:

 “The Promise of E-Gov?
 City Hall’s Responsiveness to Neighborhood Interests” (with Paru Shah, Amanda Heideman and Branden DuPont)

 Democracy works better when citizens are willing and able to communicate their needs and preferences to their elected officials.
 By this standard, however, the quality of local democratic institutions is unclear.
 On the one hand, voter turnout in local elections is anemic, and often results in uneven consideration of political interests.
 On the other hand, information communication technologies (ICTs) — email, online forums, mobile apps — have made it easier for residents to communicate their preferences and voice their concerns.
 Political theorists and technology optimists have both laid claim to the democratizing potential of ICTs, but several questions remain.
 In this paper we ask whether ICTs help expand and diversify the civic arena, or just exacerbate existing socioeconomic biases in political voice.
 To do so, we leverage data from the city of Milwaukee on service requests to examine neighborhood variation in the utilization of e-gov services.
 We find that neighborhood need drives service requests, and no evidence that this form of government contact is positively related to more standard measures of political and civic engagement.
 We discuss the implications of these findings for reducing socioeconomic disparities in local civic engagement.